csirmaz/trained-linearization/README.md

-# Interpreting neural nets by training them to remove nonlinearities
+# Interpreting Neural Networks by Reducing Nonlinearities during Training

 This repo contains a short paper and sample code demonstrating a simple solution that makes it possible to